gilbarbara/react-joyride/docs/migration.md

 ## Styling

-V2 uses inline styles instead of SCSS/CSS so you need to remove the imports.
+V2 uses inline styles instead of SCSS/CSS, so you must remove the imports.
 Check [Styling](styling.md) for more information.

 ## Props